 - Conduct an opinion poll on racial profiling.
 Physically engage students by having them move around from “Agree” to “Disagree” to “Undecided” positions during discussion.

 Lesson plans such as these do not uplift; they debase.
 Rather than promote republican ideals, they dull young minds into social justice conformity.
 Disdain of country replaces love of country.
 It is not the young people that are degenerate; they are soiled by those of more mature age already sunk into corruption.
-When generations are taught that their country isn’t worth defending, . . . it follows that it won’t be defended.
+When generations are taught that their country isn’t worth defending, it follows that they won’t defend their country.
 The ongoing islamic invasion and open borders reflects a despotic ruling elite that not only do not love our country, they despise it.
 To illustrate, a couple of federal district court judges recently slapped President Trump with unconstitutional restraining orders involving immigration and sanctuary cities.